billallen256/minnow/README.md

 It's worth mentioning that minnow does not enforce any security constraints itself, and instead relies on the underlying operating system.
 Be aware that all processors run as the user that started minnow.
 For example, if user A starts minnow and sets `processor_definition_dir` to a path that's writable by users B and C, then users B and C can put *any script* in there, and it will execute as user A, with access to all of user A's files.
 User A better trust users B and C.

 One way to help mitigate this concern is to have processors point at trusted containers that have already been reviewed, and to limit the containers' accesses with options like `--net --network=none` for Singularity (see above).

+Other options include creating a `minnow` user to run everything, and using GitOps to review submitted processors.